humdrum-tools/humdrum-documentation/tool/melac/index.md

 ### EXAMPLES

-The following example illustrates the output of the **melac** command.
+The following example illustrates the output of the <span class="tool">melac</span> command.
 The `**semits` spine is the input, and the `**melac` spine is the corresponding output.
 (A `**kern` equivalent to `**semits` has been added to increase the readability.) ``